 Authentication

-Secure your API requests with proper authentication.
+Secure your API requests with key-based authentication.

 Obtaining an API Key